 The trustees have reviewed the major risks to which the Foundation is exposed and consider that systems are in place to mitigate exposure to these risks.
 As a grant making charity the main risk facing the Foundation is that it has inadequate income or existing resources to fund its grant making activity.
-In 2022 the Foundation's main source of income is expected be a profit share from AKO Capital LLP and the main current risk is, therefore, the profitability of AKO Capital LLP.
-During the year to 31 December 2021 AKO Capital LLP remained very profitable.
-In addition, the Foundation's reserves policy is to ensure it maintains adequate funds to meet its commitments and to allow it to continue as a grant making charity and it has substantial reserves.
-Accordingly, the trustees believe that there is a reasonable expectation that the Foundation will have adequate resources to continue in operational existence for the foreseeable future and thus have continued to adopt the going concern basis of accounting in preparing the annual financial statements.
+In 2023 the Foundation's main source of income is expected be a profit share from AKO Capital LLP and the main current risk is, therefore, the profitability of AKO Capital LLP.
+During the year to 31 December 2022 AKO Capital LLP remained profitable.
+In addition, the Foundation's reserves policy is to ensure it maintains adequate funds to meet its commitments and to allow it to continue as a grant making charity; the Trustees consider that the Foundation's reserves are more than adequate for this purpose.
+Accordingly, the trustees believe that there is a reasonable expectation that the Foundation will have adequate resources to continue in operational existence for the foreseeable future; they have thus continued to adopt the going concern basis of accounting in preparing the annual financial statements.